stack-of-tasks/pinocchio/doc/d-practical-exercises/2-invgeom.md

 SciPy can be installed by `sudo apt-get install python-scipy`.
 Examples of calls of
 these two functions are given below.
-We will use both solvers with numerical (finite-differencing) differenciation, to avoid the extra work of differencing the cost and constraint functions by hand.
+We will use both solvers with numerical (finite-differencing) differentiation, to avoid the extra work of differencing the cost and constraint functions by hand.
 In general, it is strongly advice to first test a numerical program with finite differencing, before implementing the true derivatives only if needed.
-In any case, the true derivatives must always be checked by comparing the results with the finite differenciation.
+In any case, the true derivatives must always be checked by comparing the results with the finite differentiation.

 Additionally, the provided implementation of BFGS allows the user to provide a callback function and track the path taken by the solver, but